On a phone:

 “—but now there is something very important I must tell you.”
 Her voice was an urgent whisper.
 “Do you know the feeling you sometimes get on an airplane, when there is turbulence, or just before you land —

 I understood no part of that sentence.

 “The Entropine requires fearlessness.
 If your mind is not free of fear, absolutely free, in the moment that we land, you will die.
-It will be instant and painless, but—you will die.
-We are landing soon.”
+It will be instant and painless, but —

 She paused.
 Her eyes were locked onto mine, and they were burning with concern.
 I was now totally in love with her, and sad that our romance would be so short-lived.

 “It is the law of the island.
 Do you understand?”